 We learned that publics have been engaged on ethical issues across scientific disciplines, and that they are willing and able to engage.
 We also saw that mapping aims and goals of such exercises is not straightforward, but that there exists a multitude of perspectives on the goals and outcome of the public engagement exercises.
 Our findings show examples of how public engagement can contribute to mutual understanding and trust building with citizens, that it can empower citizens to participate in discussions, and thereby democratize expertise, and finally, that it can contribute to developing science and policy, and last, but not least, that the scientists who engage take valuable insights with them into their own work.

-Our report also sets out ten lessons on public engagement:
+The report also sets out nine lessons on public engagement:

-The way public engagement activities are set up and organized influence the opportunity of publics to contribute.
-It also affects how scientists and other stakeholders perceive the usefulness of public engagement exercises
+1. The way public engagement activities are set up and organized influences the opportunity and potential for publics to contribute.
+It also affects how scientists and other stakeholders perceive the usefulness of public engagement exercises.

-Public engagement processes can develop better science, policy, and understanding of the ethical social and legal issues at stake.
-It can also contribute to and to building trust between science and society
+3. Public engagement can develop better science, policy, and understanding of the ethical, social, and legal issues at stake.
+It can also contribute to building trust between science and society.

-There is a link between science policy and political prioritization of a scientific developments and available resources for public engagement activities
+4. There is a link between science policy and political prioritization of scientific developments and available resources for public engagement activities.

-Impacts of public engagement processes can be difficult to measure, and will depend on how well the desired impact of the activities are defined beforehand
+5. Impacts of public engagement processes can be difficult to measure.
+Impact measurement is also dependent on how well desired impacts of the activities are defined beforehand.

-Public engagement activities have a Western origin and legacy, but have a proven ability for application in different cultural contexts and by different national actors, across the World
+6. Public engagement activities have a Western origin and legacy, but they have a proven ability for application in different cultural contexts and by different national actors across the world.

-The link with decision-makers can be challenging, but it is often essential to reach the desired impact of engagement activities
+7. Linking up with decision-makers can be challenging, but it is often essential to reach the desired impacts of engagement activities.

-Public engagement projects and activities are (often) situated in a political context with competing interests
+8. Public engagement projects and activities are (often) situated in a context with competing

 The report suggests two major lines of future development that are probably overlapping.
 Public engagement could be used to provide concrete input to specific research projects, product ideas or infrastructure maintenance and development (like nuclear power facilities).
 It could also be a governance tool for organizations and for policymakers who wish to proactively steer scientific developments in the direction of societal objectives and needs in the prioritization of what scientific and technological developments to fund and develop.

-We also conclude that there probably does not exist an opportune moment for engagement
+It also concludes that there probably does not exist an opportune moment for engagement

 as such.
 Rather there are moments in time when specific impacts are possible.
 Several